ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {:codeblock: .codeblock}
 {: caption="Example 6.
 Setting your options for using the Cloud Foundry API." caption-side="bottom"}

-And now, the moment you've been working towards, creating a web application, starts with the code shown in Example 7.
+And now, the moment you've been working towards: creating a web application starts with the code shown in Example 7.
 The `dev` space is a default option for your organization, but you may wish to create others for isolating different efforts, keeping 'finance' separate from 'development', for example.